mmcnally/N-Body-Simulator/README.md

 ## Set up

-This app needs all of dependencies to be installed as well as the static path to the N-Body-Simulator directory.
+This app needs all its dependencies to be installed as well as the static path to the N-Body-Simulator directory.
 More information about the path is given when running the application.

 ## Running